We make a LOT of bread, but that's not why we're here.

 Here in the Finger Lakes, much of our struggle has focused on preventing the exploitation of shale gas.
 A few years ago, on January 23, 2012, all of us--farmer, miller, and baker--went to Albany with Sandra Steingraber and thousands of others to protest shale gas exploitation.
 Click here for a pdf of the full speech.

 Way back in 2011, you will remember, Wall Street was rocked by the OCCUPY movement.
 It was a local protest, but it addressed global issues of inequality around the world.
-We were moved by the protest and the occupation--moved by the courage of the protesters, their values, and their articulation.
+We know it wasn’t perfect, but we were moved by the protest and the occupation--moved by the courage of the protesters, their values, and their articulation.

 When we realized that they would be there, surrounded by police cordon, for many days, we decided to help out as best we could.
 We joined together with what seemed like every food producer and farmer in the Finger Lakes to fill a truck with food and drive it down to the Occupy kitchens.

 As a bakery, we were barely off the ground, but it helped us to see how we might be useful.
-Inspiring.
+It was inspiring.

 That action brought us threatening phone calls, spam attacks, and a deep sense of just how far the long arm of silence would reach.
 The conservative blogosphere had a good time with us.
 We even turned up in a high-school level quiz in Virginia (go figure!).
 We were sure, then and now, that we were doing the right thing.